AI in SDLC: Transforming the Software Development Lifecycle for the Future

 Enterprises using AI-integrated DevOps pipelines report 25–40% improvement in deployment frequency and MTTR (Mean Time to Recovery).

-- Predictive Monitoring: AI detects abnormal behavior, memory leaks, or performance degradation before they affect users.
+- Predictive Monitoring: Detecting anomalies, memory leaks, and performance degradation early

-- Root Cause Analysis: AI analyzes logs, telemetry, and historical tickets to recommend fixes.
+- Automated Root Cause Analysis: Analyzing logs, telemetry, and incidents to recommend fixes

 The Business Impact of AI in SDLC